- The Autonomous Region of Bougainville, previously known as the North Solomons, is made up of Buka, Bougainville and another 166 smaller islands.

 Bougainville has two cellular providers, Telikom and Digicel.
 Coverage is generally good within urban areas but fades quickly as you move to rural locations.
 International connections, though, can be unreliable especially during the day when sent text messages can fail or take hours to get through.
 Internet connection is very limited compared to New Zealand.
 Recently Digicel have upgraded to 3G in Arawa and Buka which has improved internet capacity and speed.
 Telikom and Digicel have USB modems available, costing around PKG100 and offer increasingly competitive data packages.

 Bougainville is a conservative region and some Western-style clothing is not appropriate.
 Loose-fitting, light, cotton clothing is best.
 For men, choose long pants, knee-length shorts and short-sleeved shirts.
 For women, dresses, skirts and t-shirts are commonly worn – sleeveless shirts are also acceptable.
 Don’t expose skin above the knee though, especially when attending traditional events.
 Women should wear shorts and a t-shirt while swimming.

 Language and culture

-VSA assignments usually last two years, so local language training is important.
+VSA assignments usually last one year, so local language training is important.
 We encourage basic language training (tok pisin) at the start of assignments with follow-ups if necessary during assignment.
 Understanding local customs is vital to a successful assignment.
 Bougainville is typical of many developing countries where people do not usually approach things head on.
 Talking about family and local issues is often required before getting down to discussing what you as a volunteer may want.